Impact Wrestling TV preview: The lineup for tonight's show, Impact In 60 theme, BTI match - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

--Heath and Rhino vs. “The Motor City Machine Guns” Alex Shelley and Chris Sabin for the Impact Tag Titles
+-Heath and Rhino vs. “The Motor City Machine Guns” Alex Shelley and Chris Sabin for the Impact Tag Team Titles (Matt Cardona and Brian Myers are banned from ringside)

 Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-The Impact In 60 nostalgia show airs at 6CT/7ET and focusses on Jordynne Grace.
-The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET and has X Division Champion Trey Miguel vs. Jason Hotch in a non-title match.
+The Impact In 60 nostalgia show airs at 6CT/7ET and focusses on Impact vs. Honor Nor More.
+The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET and has Shera vs. Shogun.
 John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment